-B: (5 points) Describe a Las Vegas randomized algorithm ("Las Vegas" means: it may run for ever, but you can bound how long you expect it to take, and when it finishes you know it is done) for when n = 1000.
+B: (5 points) Describe a Las Vegas randomized algorithm ("Las Vegas" randomized algorithm means: it may run forever, but you can bound how long you expect it to take, and when it finishes you know it is done and correct) for generating a random number in [n] when n = 1000.

-C: (5 points) How many calls does this take as a function of n (say I were to increase the value n, how does the number of calls to rand-bit () change)?
+C: (5 points) Describe how many rand-bit () calls does the above procedure (extending your algorithm in 4B) take as a function of n (say I were to increase the value n, how does the number of calls to rand-bit () change)?

-Keep in mind that in many settings generating a random bit is much more expensive that a standard CPU operation (like an addition, if statement, or a memory reference), so it is critical to minimize them.
+[Keep in mind that in many settings generating a random bit is much more expensive that a standard CPU operation (like an addition, if statement, or a memory reference), so it is critical to minimize them.]

-BONUS (2 points) 5
+5 BONUS : PAC Bounds (2 points)